Smoke free Preston

 Preston is a smoke free City, which means that the buildings in which people work, relax and socialise should be free of smoke caused by tobacco.

-The primary aim of the legislation is to protect workers and the general public from exposure to the harmful effects of second hand smoke.
+The primary aim of the legislation is to protect workers and the general public from exposure to the harmful effects of second hand smoke, for more information see NHS - Passive smoking.

 About the smoke free law